 Lip reading and sign language techniques

 Audiologists conduct hearing exams, test for middle ear disease, treat people with balance problems, and fit hearing aids.
-Audiologists may practice in a variety of settings, including the following:
+Audiologists may practice in a variety of settings.
+These include the following:

 Inpatient rehabilitation centers